xrf/thesis/src/many-body-theory.md

 Two-body operators have two notable properties:

   - Their expectation value is zero in the vacuum state or one-particle state.
-  - They do not contribute if the bra and ket states differ by more than two particles.
+  - They do not contribute if the bra and ket states differ in more than two single-particle states.

 ### Three-body operators and beyond